Hypermobility Solutions Course

 What’s Actually Included

-• 8 weeks of live education (value ~ $2640)
+• 8 modules of education (value ~ $2640)

 • Powerpoint Copies of all the Course Notes (value ~ $297)